jetperch/pyjoulescope/README.md

 pyjoulescope_ui package.
 Developers may import this package to automate and script Joulescope operation.
-The majority of code is written in Python 3.6+, but a small amount is in Cython/Pyrex for better performance.
+The majority of code is written in Python 3.6+, but a small amount is in Cython for better performance.
 The code currently runs under Windows 10.
-Linux and Mac OS/X drivers will be before 2019.
+Linux and Mac OS/X drivers will be available before 2019.

 ## License